k-samuel/faceted-search/README.md

 // Now we have filtered list of record identifiers.
 // Find records in your storage and send results into client application

-// Also we can send acceptable filters values for current selection.//
+// Also we can send acceptable filters values for current selection.
 // It can be used for updating client ui.
+$filterData = $search->findAcceptableFilters($filters);

 // If set $filters to empty array [], all acceptable values will be returned without filtering
-$filterData = $search->findAcceptableFilters($filters);
+$filterData = $search->findAcceptableFilters([]);
 ```